rust-lang/book/2018-edition/src/ch19-06-macros.md

 > is an optimization that we don’t include here to make the example simpler.

-The `#[macro_export]` annotation indicates that this macro should be made available whenever the crate in which we’re defining the macro is imported.
+The `#[macro_export]` annotation indicates that this macro should be made available whenever the crate in which we’re defining the macro is brought into scope.
 Without this annotation, the macro can't be brought into scope.

 We then start the macro definition with `macro_rules!` and the name of the macro we’re defining *without* the exclamation mark.
 The name, in this case